 So you were sold a shiny new website design with a new architecture built on user data and customer journey information – which is awesome since Google loves great experiences.
 But did you come up with a transition plan to minimize the risk of traffic loss and do website redesign SEO?

-Your site went live a couple days ago, you log into your Google Analytics program to see how well it’s doing, and are shocked at the dramatic drop that occurred in traffic from Google.
+Your site went live a couple of days ago, you log into your Google Analytics program to see how well it’s doing, and are shocked at the dramatic drop that occurred in traffic from Google.
 Your heart starts racing and you begin to wonder, “why did my website traffic drop after my website redesign, wasn’t it supposed to make it better?”.

 Unfortunately, this is an all-to-common result that stems from the three troubling scenarios: